-This web page shows only a small excerpt of our Ackerley research.Another 490 words (35 lines of text) covering the years 1086, 1273, 1300, 1500, 1610, and 1769 are included under the topic Early Ackerley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ackerley research.Another 245 words (18 lines of text) covering the years 1086, 1273, 1300, 1500, 1610, and 1769 are included under the topic Early Ackerley History in all our PDF Extended History products and printed products wherever possible.

 , the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Ackerley, or a variant listed above:

 Ackerley Settlers in United States in the 19th Century

 - Capt.
 Ackerley, who arrived in San Francisco, California in 1851 CITATION[CLOSE]

 Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)

 Ackerley Settlers in Australia in the 19th Century